krisrs1128/talks/2025/20250717/notes.md

 Thank you to the organizers for putting together this workshop.
 Today I want to talk about how mediation analysis can help integrate multi-omics microbiome data.
 In the first part, I'll give a brief tutorial on mediation analysis.
-After that, I want to review an R package that we've released, it's called multimedia for multi-omics mediation analysis.
+After that, I want to review an R package that we've released called multimedia for multi-omics mediation analysis.
 The package is designed to make it easy to try out and compare mediation analysis methods for microbiome data.